illinois-impact/2016fa_ece408_project/README.md

 Make sure you have a working CUDA implementation before applying any optimizations.

-## Optimization Oportunities
+## Optimization Opportunities

-The serial version of the code is amiacable to many optimization oportunities, the following is an incomplete set of them:
+The serial version of the code is amicable to many optimization opportunities, the following is an incomplete set of them:

 -   Optimize the CUDA memory copies to decrease the overhead of memory transfers
 -   Overlapping the memory transfer and the compute and/or independent computations using CUDA streams